The History of the Future

 My intuition tells me that we will see several exploding stars over the next century, timed by the future grand conjunctions.

 I think that in this Quatrain, Nostradamus forecasted an upcoming supernova.
 Many of us reading this may get to see it.
 In secret code, Century 2, Quatrain 41 could be written as 2:41, or 2041.
-I estimate that it could occur around September 9, 2040, during the stellium of Saturn, Jupiter, Mars, Venus, Mercury and the Moon in Libra.
+I estimate that it could occur around September 9, 2040.
 The next chance happens near June 2060.

-Neptune, Saturn, Jupiter, Mars, and the Sun will conjunct in Gemini, square Pluto in Pisces.
+Around September 2040 there will be a stellium of Saturn, Jupiter, Mars, Venus, Mercury and the Moon in Libra.
+In June 2060 Neptune, Saturn, Jupiter, Mars, and the Sun will conjunct in Gemini, square Pluto in Pisces.

 In February 2080 Saturn, Jupiter, Venus, Mercury, and the Sun will all gather in Aquarius.
 Uranus, the planetary ruler of Aquarius, will join with the grand conjunction of Saturn and Jupiter on February 1st.
 At the end of October, Mars will join with those three.
+Opposing them will be Neptune in Leo.
+Look for a supernova in Aquarius or Leo.

 The following solar eclipse on the first day of Spring in the same year may see “burning stones raining down from the sky”.
 People living then may experience another minor shift in Earth’s axis of rotation as occurred during the major earthquakes in 2004 and 2011, which caused Earth’s rotation to speed up and days to get shorter.
 Humans, including an astronaut named O’Brien, may have made it to Mars.